-Predictors of Tier 2 and Tier 3 Implementation
+Predictors of Tier 2 and Tier 3 implementation.
 TFI fidelity scores in Year 1, 2, and 3 of Tier 2 implementation and Year 1 of Tier 3 implementation were used as outcome variables.
-Predictors of Tier 2 implementation included

-(a) Tier 1 fidelity scores in Year 0, (b) the time between initial Tier 1 and 2 implementation (0 = 1 year lag, 1 = 2 to 3 year lag), and (c) time between initial Tier 2 and 3 implementation, as represented by three dummy coded variables (1 year lag, 2-3 year lag, or did not implement Tier 3) with simultaneous launch of Tier 2 and 3 serving as the reference group.
+Predictors of Tier 2 implementation included (a) Tier 1 fidelity scores in Year 0, (b) the time between initial Tier 1 and 2 implementation (0 = 1-year lag, 1 = 2- to 3-year lag), and (c) time between initial Tiers 2 and 3 implementation, as represented by three dummy coded variables (1-year lag, 2- to 3-year lag, or did not implement Tier 3) with simultaneous launch of Tiers 2 and 3 serving as the reference group.

-Predictors of Tier 3 implementation included (a) Tier 1 fidelity scores in Year 0, (b) time between initial Tier 1 and 3 implementation (0 = 1 year lag, 1 = 2 to 3 year lag), and (c) time between initial Tier 2 and 3 implementation, as represented by two dummy coded variables (1 year lag or 2 to 3 year lag) with a simultaneous launch of Tier 2 and 3 serving as the reference group.
-Table 2 includes a summary of the TFI fidelity scores by implementation year, including the percent of schools with TFIs completed with an external coach and walkthroughs completed.
+Predictors of Tier 3 implementation included (a) Tier 1 fidelity scores in Year 0, (b) time between initial Tier 1 and 3 implementation (0 = 1-year lag, 1 = 2- to 3-year lag), and (c) time between initial Tiers 2 and 3 implementation, as represented by two dummy coded variables (1-year lag or 2- to 3-year lag) with a simultaneous launch of Tiers 2 and 3 serving as the reference group.
+Table 2 includes a summary of the TFI fidelity scores by the implementation year, including the percent of schools with TFIs completed with an external coach and walkthroughs completed.